vlabella/gle-library/README.md

 # gle-library

-GLE Library - Library of figures and include files for [GLE](http://glx.sourceforge.io).
-The include files come bundled with the GLE distribution.
-However, they may get updated prior to the next release.
-This repo makes them available separately for users to modify and/or update outside of the GLE release schedule.
-In addition, it enables users to contribute their own routines and sample figures.
-See instructions below.
+GLE Library - Library of example figures and include files for [GLE](http://glx.sourceforge.io).
+The example figures are displayed in a categorized list on the website [here](https://glx.sourceforge.io/examples/).

+The include files come bundled with the GLE distribution and displayed on the website [here](https://glx.sourceforge.io/library/).
+This repository makes both the examples and include files available for users to modify and/or update outside of the GLE release schedule.
+Instructions for contributing examples and include files are below.

 ## Installation Instructions